sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 ['PROPN', 'PUNCT', 'SCONJ', 'PRON', 'PUNCT']
 ```

-So now I could identify the parts of speech and pull sentences together through end of sentence punctation.
+So now I could identify the parts of speech and pull sentences together through end of sentence punctuation.
 The first thing I did was generate a CSV of sentences that looked like this:

 <table>
 <tr>